 Hosting and processing arrangements

-Our websites are hosted by third party service providers and therefore any personal details you submit through them may be processed by that third party service provider.
+Our websites are hosted by third-party service providers and therefore any personal details you submit through them may be processed by that third-party service provider.
 This includes your IP address and other personal information you may choose to provide (for example if you sign a petition).

 - to action all online expressions of interest to join Amnesty International or take actions and manage all related communications